-Whetstone Stray Allotments has an award-winning Community Plot (BAF Ted Green Award for Community Initiative), facilitated by plot holders.
-The Community Plot is for local groups and volunteers who want to learn how to grow vegetables organically & in harmony with nature.
+We have an award-winning Community Plot on-site (BAF Ted Green Award for Community Initiative).
+The Community Plot is facilitated voluntarily by plot holders, for local groups and individuals who want to learn how to grow vegetables organically & in harmony with nature.

-Barnet Mencap members have a Group on the Community Plot on Thursdays – for regular updates on their gardening activities see: the Community Blog page
+Barnet Mencap members have a session on the Community Plot on Thursdays – for updates on their gardening activities see: the Community Blog page

 Click here to see a slideshow, which was shown at the Mencap AGM 2017 as part of the Community Opportunities Project (COPS), to an audience including the Mayor of Barnet.

 Events and Training

 Community Plot members are very active in the Annual Plant Sale, and also hold events, such as the Big Dig, and trainings.